 9. Write the Sales Page for the Second Offer

 I also set aside two to three hours for this, but I realize once you complete the first, this one will be much easier to do.
+Of course, doing this hastily won’t benefit either you or your clients.
+Just focus on writing without rushing yourself.

 10. Shoot the Sales Video for the First Paid Offer